ibm-cloud-docs/power-iaas-cli-plugin/power-iaas-cli.md

 - `--memory`: Amount of memory (GB) to allocate to the instance.
 - `--networks`: Space separated list of identifiers or names of the networks to associate with the instance.
 - `--processors`: Number of processors to allocate to the instance.
-- `--processor-type`: Type of processors: 'shared' or 'dedicated'.
+- `--processor-type`: Type of processors shared or dedicated.
 - `--volumes`: Space separated list of identifiers or names of the volumes to associate with the instance.
 - `--key-name`: Name of SSH key.
-- `--sys-type`: Name of System Type ("s922", "e880", "e980").
+- `--sys-type`: Name of System Type (s922, e880, e980).
 - `--storage-type`: Storage type for server deployment when deploying a stock image.
 - `--replicants`: Number of replicants (default 1).
 You must set the value to "2" to create two instances.
-- `--replicant-scheme`: Naming scheme to use for duplicate VMs ("suffix", "prefix").
+- `--replicant-scheme`: Naming scheme to use for duplicate VMs (suffix, prefix).
-- `--replicant-affinity-policy`: Affinity policy to use when multicreate is used ("affinity", "anti-affinity").
+- `--replicant-affinity-policy`: Affinity policy to use when multicreate is used (affinity, anti-affinity).
 - `--IBMiCSS-license`: IBMi CSS software license associated with the instance.
 - `--IBMiDBQ-license`: IBMi DBQ software license associated with the instance.
 - `--IBMiPHA-license`: IBMi PHA software license associated with the instance.